foundry-vtt-community/wiki.js/setup/hosting/truenas-scale.md

 - On your router, create a port forwarding entry for TCP port `443` to go to `IP-of-TrueNAS` and port `30000`.
 - In CloudFlare, under SSL/TLS and Overview, choose either Full or Full (strict)
 - Test that you can get to your FoundryVTT instance via your domain name for it

-> This assumes that the only app you want to access via 443 is this single Foundry instance.
-If you have multiple apps, you'd need to place a reverse proxy like Traefik between.
-That is out of scope for these instructions.

 ## Dynamic DNS